 In the case of smaller development proposals, or schemes previously presented at a formal review, a chair's review may be arranged to provide advice on the quality of proposals.
-Chair's reviews may take place for schemes from RIBA Stage 2 (concept design) onwards.

 Planning officers will be invited, but other stakeholders will not normally attend.
 However, the planning case officer may brief the panel on any comments made by other stakeholders.